scientific-python/MeeseeksDev/Readme.md

 Note: Cloning can take a long-time.
 So expect MrMeeseeks to be busy while this happen.
 Also heroku has a 2min deadline and other limitations, so MrMeeseeks can likely be killed.
 I haven't implemented a queue yet.

+### @MeeseeksDev black

+If issued from a PR, will apply black to commits made in this PR and push the updated commits.

+Repo admins only, we plan to make it available to PR authors as well.

+MeeseeksDev Bot needs to be installed on the PR source repository for this to work.
+If it's not it will ask you to do so.

+### @MeeseeksDev pre-commit

+If issued from a PR, will apply pre-commit to this PR and push a commit with the changes made.
+If no changes are made, or the changes cannot be automatically fixed, it will show a comment in the PR and bail.

+Repo admins only, we plan to make it available to PR authors as well.

+MeeseeksDev Bot needs to be installed on the PR source repository for this to work.
+If it's not it will ask you to do so.

 ### @MeeseeksDev pep8ify

 (in progress)

 If issued from a PR, will apply autopep8 to the current lines changed by this PR, and push an extra commit to it that fixes pep8.

 Code in progress and due to GitHub API limitation only works if MeeseeksDev also available on Source repo of the PR.

 Repo admins only, plan to make it available to PR author as well.

 MeeseeksDev Bot need to be installed on the PR source repository for this to work.
 If it's not it will ask you to do so.

 ### @MeeseeksDev migrate [to] {target org/repo}

 Needs MeeseeksBox to be installed on both current and target repo.
 Command issuer to be admin on both.

 MeeseeksDev will open a similar issue, replicate all comments with links to first, migrate labels (if possible).

 ### @MeeseeksDev close